 Being consistent makes the task much less daunting.
 Just like your bathroom, your photos need cleaning or it will get out of control.

 Here is a breakdown of my system that has worked for the past 6 years.

-This system works without google drive as well.
-If your using iCloud- do the same thing.
-If you don't use an auto upload system, you just have the extra step of uploading your favorite photos and probably deleting the ones you don't want. *I definitely suggest maintaining this weekly if you have to actually delete photos, and giving yourself a bit more time.
+This system works without Google Drive as well.
+If you using iCloud- do the same thing.
+If you don't use an auto-upload system, you just have the extra step of uploading your favorite photos and probably deleting the ones you don't want. *I definitely suggest maintaining this weekly if you have to actually delete photos and giving yourself a bit more time.

 This is my approach to ALL my photos.
 It works SO well for me and my husband and the countless photos we take all year long.
 I hope it works for you!

 L E T ' S B E F R I E N D S!